MarceloDamian/collaboration-workflow-activity/instructions.md

 ## Instructions for This Exercise

-__Note__: Prior to starting, you should have installed a visual Git application on your machine so that you can see a visual graph of the commits in the repository as you work.
+__Note 1__: Prior to starting, you should have installed a visual Git application on your machine so that you can see a visual graph of the commits in the repository as you work.
 The README in this repository explains how to do this.

+__Note 2__: These instructions also assume that you followed the instructions in the README file and cloned the repository to your local machine, and made the scripts in it executable.

 1. Create a repository on the local machine using the `create_demo_repo.sh` script.
 On the command line, enter: